Natural Resources Requirements (M.S.)

 The masters of science in natural resources prepares students to pursue studies in advanced disciplinary topics.
 They will learn scientific and practical methods and develop technical skills for understanding ecological, physical, social, political, and economic aspects of environmental and natural resource issues.

-Students choosing to pursue research in the Masters program will take fifteen to twenty-four credits of advanced course work and write and defend a thesis or project.
+Students choosing to pursue research in the Masters program will take 15 to 24 credits of advanced coursework and write and defend a thesis or project.
 This experience will further their knowledge and proficiency in natural resource fields including five areas of concentration:

 - Aquatic Ecology and Watershed Science